Junior Siavii

-Saousoalii Poe Siavii, Jr. (/ˈsiːæviː/ SEE-a-VEE; November 14, 1978 – January 13, 2022) was an American football defensive tackle in the National Football League for the Kansas City Chiefs, Dallas Cowboys, and Seattle Seahawks.
+Saousoalii Poe Siavii Jr. (/ˈsiːæviː/ SEE-a-VEE; November 14, 1978 – January 13, 2022) was a Samoan-born professional American football defensive tackle in the National Football League (NFL) for the Kansas City Chiefs, Dallas Cowboys, and Seattle Seahawks.
 He played college football at the University of Oregon.

-Early years
+Early life

 Siavii attended Tafuna High School.
 He played for one year at Dixie State Junior College, before leaving for Butte Community College.
-He played 2 seasons, receiving All-NorCal Conference honors in 2000.
+He played two seasons, receiving All-NorCal Conference honors in 2000.
 In 2001, he was declared ineligible and was forced to spend the year earning his degree, before transferring to the University of Oregon.

 As a junior, he was mainly a reserve defensive tackle with only 2 starts, posting 15 tackles (2.5 for loss) and a half sack.
 As a senior, he was named a starter in a defensive line that included Igor Olshansky, registering 43 tackles and 2 sacks.

 He finished his 2-year career with 58 tackles (8.5 for loss), 2.5 sacks, 3 pass deflections, and one fumble recovery.

 Professional career

 Kansas City Chiefs

-Siavii was selected by the Kansas City Chiefs in the second round (36th overall) of the 2004 NFL Draft.
+Siavii was selected by the Kansas City Chiefs in the second round (36th overall) of the 2004 NFL draft.
 He was expected to be a run stopper on the defensive line but struggled as a rookie.
 He collected 12 tackles (4 for loss), one sack and 3 quarterback pressures.

 In 2005, his playing time was limited by a knee injury he suffered in training camp.
 He played in 14 games, recording 15 tackles and 3 quarterback pressures.

 In 2006, repeated knee injuries kept Siavii on the physically unable to perform list before he was waived on September 2, 2006.
 He eventually needed microfracture surgery on his right knee.

 Dallas Cowboys

-After being out of football for 2 years, he was signed as a free agent by the Dallas Cowboys on January 23, 2008.
+After being out of football for two years, he was signed as a free agent by the Dallas Cowboys on January 23, 2008.
 He was released on August 31.

 On January 12, 2009, he was re-signed.
 He played in 16 games registering 11 tackles.

 On April 8, 2010, he was re-signed by the team.
 He was cut on September 4, 2010.